 Corn, wheat, and soybeans are the top three U.S. field crops and comprise the majority of field crop inputs to the U.S. food supply.
-The average farm price of these crops, weighted by total production, regularly rises or falls by over 10 percent from year to year.
+The average farm price of these crops, weighted by total production, regularly rises or falls by more than 10 percent from year to year.
 However, these price swings have relatively small impacts on food prices.
 For example, in 2011, the production-weighted price of these crops increased by 43 percent, but food prices rose 4 percent.
 Price fluctuations of intermediate foods and feeds generally fall between swings in field crop and food prices.

 Download larger size chart (2048 pixels by 1998, 144 dpi)